-In 2022, the Biden Administration relaunched the 'Cancer Moonshot', a national effort to reduce the cancer death rate by 50% within 25 years.1 In support of this endeavor, the 2022 report of the President's Cancer Panel focuses on effective and equitable implementation of cancer prevention services, explicitly recommending that "access to cancer screening, follow-up testing, and treatment should not depend on a patient's ability to pay".2 Section 2713 (2011) of the Patient Protection and Affordable Care Act (ACA) requires full payer coverage with no patient out-of-pocket costs (i.e.: copays, deductibles, coinsurance) for preventive services receiving a Grade A or B rating from the U.S. Preventive Services Task Force (USPSTF) (e.g., breast, cervical, colorectal, and lung cancer screening).3 This preventive care mandate has led to important clinical, equity, and cost implications.
-In their recent rapid review, Norris et al.4 concluded that the elimination of patient cost-sharing has increased uptake of preventive services, particularly among financially vulnerable populations.
-Overall, the U.S. Department of Health and Human Services estimated that in 2020, 151.6 million people accessed free preventive care under the ACA.5
+report of the President's Cancer Panel focuses on effective and equitable implementation of cancer prevention services, explicitly recommending that "access to cancer screening, follow-up testing, and treatment should not depend on a patient's ability to pay" (2).
+Section 2713 (2011) of the Patient Protection and Affordable Care Act (ACA) requires full payer coverage with no patient out-of-pocket costs (i.e., copays, deductibles, coinsurance) for preventive services receiving a Grade A or B rating from the U.S. Preventive Services Task Force (USPSTF; e.g., breast, cervical, colorectal, and lung cancer screening; ref.
+3).
+This preventive care mandate has had important clinical, equity, and cost implications.
+In their recent rapid review, Norris and colleagues (4) concluded that the elimination of patient cost-sharing has increased uptake of preventive services, particularly among financially vulnerable populations.
+Overall, the U.S. Department of Health and Human Services estimated that in 2020, 151.6 million people accessed free preventive care under the ACA (5).